-- Fan monitoring.
-The two inputs to the Heceta II device monitor the first two NLX "fantach" signals. - ♦ Monitoring of system +12V, +5V, +3.3V, CPU core, -12V and 2.5V power rails - ♦ Monitoring of system temperature (actually the motherboard surface temperature) - ♦ Monitoring of chassis intrusion (top cover)
+- ◆ Fan monitoring.
+The two inputs to the Heceta II device can be configured to monitor any two of the five "fantach" signals.
+The configuration of these inputs is via the fan monitor select jumpers (installation guide reference 5).
+"Fan 1" input to the Heceta II can monitor any of the three fantach signals fed from the NLX riser or the fantach signal from the processor 1 fan connector.
+"Fan 2" input to the Heceta II can monitor any of the three fantach signals fed from the fantach signal from the processor 2 fan connector. - ♦ Monitoring of system +12V, +5V, +3.3V, CPU core, -12V and 2.5V power rails - Monitoring of system temperature (actually the motherboard surface temperature) - Monitoring of chassis intrusion (top cover)